cristianoliveira/aerospace-marks/README.md

 **Beta**: I use this daily, but it's still a work in progress.
 Please report any issues or ideas in the [issues](https://github.com/cristianoliveira/aerospace-marks/issues) section.

-This is a CLI tool for the AeroSpace WM that helps manage marks on windows.
+This is a CLI tool for [AeroSpace WM](https://github.com/nikitabobko/AeroSpace) that helps manage marks on windows.

 It’s heavily inspired by [sway marks](https://man.archlinux.org/man/sway.5.en), but follows the `aerospace` style of commands:
 ```text